Thurgarton: History

 "The church, dedicated to St Peter, is situated near the priory, and has been a large magnificent structure, though it now consists only of one aisle.
 The curacy was certified at £56, and has been augmented with two lots of Queen Anne's Bounty.
 It is annexed to that of Hoveringham.
 The two livings have recently been augmented to the value of £450 by Trinity College, Cambridge, and in 1850 a large, handsome parsonage house was erected for the present incumbent, the Rev. Henry Lea Guilleband MA, who is now erecting a neat Sunday school.
 The school has a rent charge of £10 for the education of 20 boys of this parish, and Hoveringham.
 The poor of Thurgarton have the interest of £110 left by the families of Baker and Matthews.
 The Midland Company's Railway, Nottingham and Lincoln Branch, pass through this parish, and has a neat station here.

 "Bankwood, 2 mi west, Thurgarton Hill, half a mile west, Thurgarton Quarters, 2½ miles west, Magsdale, half a mile north of the village, are farms which belong to Richard Milward Esq.
 At Magsdale, in about 1810, many human bones and spear heads were dug up on the Sheep Close.
 The spear heads &c. are in the possession of Richard Milward Esq., and also a piece or pig of lead, which is more than one man can lift.
 This was found in 1849, at Upper Hexgrave, near Southwell."

-Churches
+Religious sites

 The Priory Church of St Peter, Thurgarton is adjacent to the Priory.
 It was restored in 1853.
 Parish registers exist from 1721, whereas earlier records were lost in 1780.
 There is also a Methodist chapel in Thurgarton.